contensis/docs-delivery-js/model/node-get-by-entry-options.md

 ---
-description: NodesGetByEntryOptions is a structure that is used to describe the options for requesting the nodes assigned to an entry.
+description: NodeGetByEntryOptions is a structure that is used to describe the options for requesting the nodes assigned to an entry.
 ---

-# NodesGetByEntryOptions
+# NodeGetByEntryOptions

-`NodesGetByEntryOptions` is a structure that is used to describe the options for requesting the nodes assigned to an entry.
+`NodeGetByEntryOptions` is a structure that is used to describe the options for requesting the nodes assigned to an entry.

 ## Properties